uwdb/website/projects/hypdb/index.markdown

 ### Papers

-*   [Probabilistic Database Summarization for Interactive Data Exploration](bsalimi-sig2018-long.pdf).
+*   [Bias in OLAP Queries: Detection, Explanation, and Removal (Or Think Twice About Your AVG-Query)](bsalimi-sig2018-long.pdf).
 To appear in SIGMOD 2018.

 #### Questions?